Recommend an RSS news reader

 I’ve noticed there are a handful of RSS reader extensions for Mozilla.
 Does anyone have experience with them?

-15 Responses to “Recommend an RSS news reader”
+15 thoughts on “Recommend an RSS news reader”

 I use the RSS Reader extension for Mozilla Firefox, and I love it.
 It’s very handy, and it’s nice to have the posts rendered in a Gecko engine instead of by a generic rss reader.